 - Also, you should try to avoid using an image as the first item in an email.
 Starting with useful HTML text content will allow readers to preview what the email is about before they open it.

-Embedding Images In emails; Good or bad thing ?
+Embedding Images In emails; Good or bad idea?

 Many marketers admit to being skeptical about embedding images because of the loose-fitting support in email clients and it is a technique used by spammers and penalized by spam filters.